isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/support-for-job-redesign-under-productivity-solutions-grant.md

 ### Eligibility criteria:

-<ul><li> Your organisation must be registered or incorporated and operating in Singapore</li><li>You must have at least 3 local employees at the point of application</li><li>At the point of application, you must not have:<br><br>     - Made any payment to a pre-approved JR consultant or third party in relation to the engagement of JR-related consultancy service; and<br><br>     - Signed or confirmed any contract or purchase order with a pre-approved JR consultant or third party in relation to the engagement of JR-related consultancy service</li></ul>
+<ul><li> Your organisation must be registered or incorporated and operating in Singapore</li><li>You must have at least 3 local employees at the point of application</li><li>At the point of application, you must not have:

+     - Made any payment to a pre-approved JR consultant or third party in relation to the engagement of JR-related consultancy service; and

+     - Signed or confirmed any contract or purchase order with a pre-approved JR consultant or third party in relation to the engagement of JR-related consultancy service</li></ul>

 ---